ZacharyYoung1/Employee-Management-System/README.md

 # To use :
 Run "npm i" command in terminal to install dependencies

-Then run node app.js to initiate application.
+Then run "node app.js" to initiate application.